Location: San Juan, Puerto Rico

 Culinary School: Self-taught

-Background: Le Bernardin New York City); Chez Michel, Gary Danko (San Francisco)
+background: Le Bernardin New York City); Chez Michel, Gary Danko (/sites/default/files/an Francisco)

 Quintessential Dish: Morcilla (blood sausage) curlers (rulos), served with spicy Puerto Rican mayonnaise